Agriculture

 What are the Subsidies for Greenhouse Farming in India?

-To improve horticulture infrastructure across the country, including greenhouses, the central government offers a subsidy of 50% of the total project cost.
-It is 15% more for hilly areas.
-This subsidy has been limited to a ceiling of 4,000 sq m per beneficiary and Rs.
+• The Indian central government, with the assistance of National Horticulture Board (NHB) and the National Horticulture Mission (NHM), offers a credit-linked back-ended subsidy of 50% of the total project cost for greenhouses and other horticulture infrastructure.
+This subsidy is 15% more for hilly areas.
+It has been limited to a ceiling of 4,000 sq. m per beneficiary and Rs.
 700 to 825 per sqm.

 Frequently Asked Questions On Greenhouse Farming: A Sustainable Approach to Enhance Crop Productivity in India